Voting Location: Shelby Town Annex, 2801 Ward Avenue, La Crosse, 28th Street Entrance

 Sign it, send along a copy of your Wisconsin ID, and mail to: Town of Shelby Clerk, 2800 Ward Ave, La Crosse, WI 54601.
 You can also email it to: Michelle.Kind@townofshelby.com

 **Please note: Post Office Mailing times are averaging 4-5 days to get TO you and 4-5 days to get RETURNED, please plan to request your Absentee ballot as soon as possible.
 10 Postal days before the Election is March 22nd!

-In Person Absentee voting for the February Spring Primary Election will be available from
+In Person Absentee voting for the April Spring Election will be available from:

 Please see attached notice: Type E Absentee Notice